West Papua’s return to the UN: fulfilling Hammarskjöld’s legacy

 ,

-It is important to note that the General Assembly took note of the New York Agreement, and as it had a facilitatory role under its terms, passed a Resolution authorising the Secretary General to carry out that role.
-[However] the General Assembly at no time adopted the Agreement or adopted or validated its outcome (George Lambert, ICJ, 2001).
+“It is important to note that the UN General Assembly took note of the New York Agreement, and as it had a facilitatory role under its terms, passed a Resolution authorising the Secretary General to carry out that role on 26 September 1962.
+The General Assembly at no time adopted the Agreement or adopted or validated its outcome” (George Lambert, ICJ, 2001).

-Below are the zoom presentations of the West Papua Womens Office webinar on 13 September 2020, the Media Release, the Hammarskjold-West Papua exhibition prepared by the office, and an extraordinary poem by UN staffer Yvette Rippplinger written in her office overlooking the General Assembly building at 6pm on 18 September 1961.
+Below are the speakers presentations to the West Papua Womens Office webinar ‘West Papua’s return to UN: fulfilling Hammarskjöld’s legacy’ on 13 September 2020, as well as the Hammarskjold-West Papua exhibition prepared by the office, and an extraordinary poem by the young French bureaucrat Yvette Ripplinger that she wrote in her office overlooking the General Assembly building in New York after hearing her boss, Dag Hammarskjöld, had been killed.

-FOR THE MEDIA: West Papua’s return to UN: fulfilling Hammarskjöld’s legacy
+Media Release: West Papua’s return to UN: fulfilling Hammarskjöld’s legacy

 MEDIA RELEASE, West Papua’s return to the UN, fulfilling Dag Hammarskjold’s legacy

-Herman Wainggai, ULMWP Special Mission to UN
+3. Herman Wainggai, ULMWP Special Mission to UN (8min)

-Litiana Kalsrep, ‘Why Vanuatu is sponsoring West Papua at the UN’
+5. Litiana Kalsrep, ‘Why Vanuatu is sponsoring West Papua at the UN’ (7min)

-Mr Clovis Mwamba, ‘Dag Hammarskjöld, Hero of peace in the Congo’
+7. Mr Clovis Mwamba, ‘Dag Hammarskjöld, Hero of peace in the Congo’ (15min)

-PDF of Clovis Mwamba’s presentation
+Mr Clovis Mwamba’s presentation (PDF)

 Clovis Mwamba’s speech, 17 September 2020